 Upper Level Competency Review Music Studies

-INFORMATION FORM (To be completed and submitted by ALL Major in Music Studies, BM students going through the review process for the first time in Spring 2018 and all students currently on deferral from the Fall 2017 review.)
+INFORMATION FORM (To be completed and submitted by ALL Major in Music Studies, BM students going through the review process for the first time in Fall 2018 and all students currently on deferral from the Spring 2018 review.)

-Download the concentration appropriate Information Form above, complete electronically or in pen only, no pencil, and return to Krystyn Jensen in MUS 111, no later than Monday, April 23rd at 5pm if you are in the Choral Concentration or Tuesday, April 24th at 5pm if you are in the Instrumental Concentration.
+Download the concentration appropriate Information Form above, complete electronically or in pen only, no pencil, and return to Krystyn Jensen in MUS 111, no later than TBD at 5pm if you are in the Choral Concentration or TBD at 5pm if you are in the Instrumental Concentration.

 If your Information Form goes onto a second page, be sure your first and last name is on both pages, print one-sided only and do not staple them together!